To the Collector Belong the Spoils: Modernism and the Art of Appropriation

 About the Author

-Annie Pfeifer is an Assistant Professor in the German Departmentof Germanic Languages at Columbia University.
+Annie Pfeifer is an Assistant Professor in the Department of Germanic Languages at Columbia University.
 Her research and teaching interests focus on 19th- and 20th-century German literature and culture, literary and political theory, the Frankfurt School, aesthetics, visual and material culture, and most recently, the intersection of modernism and fascism.
 She has published articles in The New German Critique, German Life and Letters, and the peer-reviewed volumes Que(e)rying Consent and Iran and the West.

 About the Speakers

 Claudia Breger is the Villard Professor of German and Comparative Literature at Columbia University and the Department Chair.
 Her research focuses on twentieth- and twenty-first-century culture, with emphases on film and theater; literary, media, and cultural theory; and the intersections of gender, sexuality, and race.